iai-group/UserSimCRS/data/datasets/README.md

   * [ReDial](https://redialdata.github.io/website/): dialogues related to movie recommendations obtained with crowdsourcing.
   * [IARD](https://github.com/wanlingcai1997/umap_2020_IARD): subset of ReDial dialogues related to movie recommendations.
   * [INSPIRED](https://github.com/sweetpeach/Inspired): dialogues related to movie recommendations obtained with crowdsourcing.

+Note that when possible, the annotation schema is kept from the original dataset.